crishN144/evalaware/README.md

 run_sens.sh         drive the 28-config sensitivity sweep
-VERIFY_CRISH.md     the verification record: each headline claim re-derived from raw data, with what came out verify.sh           re-runs the whole record in one go and writes a timestamped log build_writeup_v5.py the write-up as a docx, built from these artifacts
+VERIFY_CRISH.md     the verification record: each headline claim re-derived from raw data, with what came out verify.sh           re-runs the whole record in one go and writes a timestamped log
 ```

 ## Reproduce